katjagrace/katjagrace.github.io/_posts/2020-10-06-pastoral-meanings.md

 No, I think, 'no one will believe that this is of vast import to the nation'

-<span style="color:grey">*Ah--then it makes sense: this new thing is of vast import to the nation, but no-one will believe that.*</span>
+<span style="color:grey">*Ah-then it makes sense: this new thing is of vast import to the nation, but no-one will believe that.*</span>

 Seems like a stretch that it is of vast import to the nation.

-<span style="color:grey">*Well if it is vastly important--and it seems to be, because it has transformed his world--then it is probably also vastly important on a national scale.
+<span style="color:grey">*Well if it is vastly important-and it seems to be, because it has transformed his world-then it is probably also vastly important on a national scale.
 Like, the nation and the transcendent beauty are probably not in separate magisteria.*</span>

 Ah.
 I like your interpretation.
 It might even be right.